"Don't measure yourself by what you have accomplished, but by what you should have accomplished with your ability." - John Wooden

 Membership into Roane State’s SkillsUSA college chapter is FREE to all technical students and those seeking to develop their personal leadership skills.
 Students participate in various activities throughout the year including leadership training, community service and possible state and national competitions.

 SkillsUSA Framework consists of the following three pillars:

 SkillsUSA Championships are competitive events featuring the best in career and technical education students.
 The philosophy of the events is to reward students for their personal excellence and to involve industry and business partners directly to link them with their future workforce and keep training relevant to their needs.

 Each school chapter is allowed one contestant/team per event to enter into Tennessee’s state competition.
 View the national and state contest descriptions for overviews.
-Tennessee’s Gold medalists are then extended the invitation to compete at the SkillsUSA National Championship competitions held in Louisville, KY in June 2020.
+Tennessee’s Gold medalists are then extended the invitation to compete at the SkillsUSA National Championship competitions.
 This event is a week of activities bringing together industry and labor representatives, educators and the public to watch students to compete in leadership and hands-on skill events.
 This competition requires more than 1 million square feet of floor space, with more than 6,500 competitors in 105 different events.
 Every other year, a select few are selected to represent USA to compete on an international level in the WorldSkills Competitions.